resources-banner-image

 LESSON #3: WHEN SECURITY POLICIES COME INTO PLAY, APIGEE CONNECT CAN SAVE THE DAY!

-Apigee MART requires exposing a dedicated endpoint to the internet for requests coming from outside of the cluster.
-For security reasons, some organizations do not have the ability to expose additional endpoints to the internet.
-In this case, we recommend incorporating a new feature called "Apigee Connect" that replaces the MART integration.
-This will eliminate one of the ingresses required.
+Apigee MART requires exposing a dedicated endpoint to the internet for requests coming from outside the cluster.
+For security reasons, some organizations cannot expose additional endpoints.
+In this case, we recommend using Apigee Connect, which replaces direct MART integration and removes one of the required ingresses.
+This approach also strengthens security and simplifies hybrid troubleshooting.

 LESSON #4: CONNECTION ERROR?
 AN UNHEALTHY CONFIGURATION COULD BE THE CULPRIT